Anomalous low-temperature enhancement of supercurrent in topological-insulator nanoribbon Josephson junctions: evidence for low-energy Andreev bound states

 In the above phenomenological model, we have used one effective reduced gap $\delta$ to describe all the modes flowing around the circumference and through the bottom surface.
 However, in reality these modes can have different gaps depending on how far they travel between the two superconductors.
 Currently there is no theory for the temperature dependence of $I_c$ specific to TINR (considering the wrapping of the electronic wavefunction around the circumference).
 Further studies are required to fully understand the nature of the induced superconductivity in this system.

-We have measured a CPR (supercurrent $I$ vs. phase $\phi$) in our TINR junction at $T$ = 20 mK using an asymmetric SQUID \cite{DellaRocca2007,Zgirski2011}, as discussed in SI \cite{SIPRL2017}, and found the CPR to be sinusoidal.
+We have measured the CPR (supercurrent $I$ vs. phase $\phi$) in our TINR junction at $T$ = 20 mK using an asymmetric SQUID based on our TINR junction in parallel with a reference junction \cite{DellaRocca2007,Zgirski2011,SIPRL2017}.
 Fig. 3a depicts a scanning electron microscope (SEM) image of the SQUID.
 The measured CPR (symbols) is shown in Fig. 3b alongside a sinusoidal function (black curve), which describes well the measured CPR.
-We note that the CPR in long ballistic junctions is predicted to have a saw-toothed form for $T<T_{sat}$ but transitions to a sinusoidal form for $T \gg T_{sat}$ \cite{Golubov2004}.
-We suspect that the electron temperature in our SQUID device may be higher than the sample $T \sim$ 20 mK possibly due to a large critical current $\sim$ 10 $\mu$A flowing through the reference junction.
-Observation of a higher electron temperature has been previously reported in similar experiments \cite{DellaRocca2007,Spanton2017a}.
-Therefore, the measured sinusoidal CPR may reflect a high electron temperature ($T>T_{sat}$) in the the SQUID device used in the experiment.